-Often the work done by a particular force \mathbf{F} depends upon which path the particle takes as it moves from a to b.
+Often the work done by a particular force F depends upon which path the particle takes as it moves from a to b.
 The frictional work done by air resistance on a ball as it flies from the bat to an outfielder depends upon how high it goes, that is, whether its total path length is short or long.
 There are other forces, however, like the static force of gravity, for which the work done is independent of the particle's path: For example, the work done by Earth's gravity on the ball is the same no matter how it gets to the outfielder.
 For such forces the work depends only upon the endpoints a and b.
-That implies that the work can be written as the difference between a "potential energy" function U evaluated at the final point b and the initial point a.
-Similarly, the work done by this force as the particle moves from b to a third point c is $W{bc} = -U(c) + U(b)$, so the work done as the particle moves all the way from a to c is
+That implies that the work can be written as the difference between a potential energy function U evaluated at the final point b and the initial point a.
+Similarly, the work done by this force as the particle moves from b to a third point c is $W{b\to c} = -U(c) + U(b)$ , so the work done as the particle moves all the way from a to c is as expected, independent of the intermediate point b.

-$$W{ab} = -U(b) + U(a)$$ (1.46)
+$$W{\mathbf{a}\to\mathbf{b}} = -U(b) + U(a) \tag{1.48}$$